livepeer/go-livepeer/README.md

 ### geth
 Livepeer requires a local Ethereum node.
 To set it up, follow the [Ethereum Installation Guide](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)  (We have tested with 1.6.7)

+### Creating Etherium Account
+Once the geth installation is complete, create an Etherium account, that will be used by livepeer.

+1. Run the command `geth account new`, it will ask for the password, give a password and remember it for future use.
+2. The completion of command will give you an Account address something like `Address: {3116bca27962d524e3cb7c9b8fbe6bd35ccfabda}`, note the address for future use.
+3. You can check the newly created account using the command `geth account list`.

 ### Livepeer private Ethereum testnet
 Livepeer is currently only running on a private Ethereum testnet.